destination-earth/DestinE_EUMETSAT_PakistanFlood_2022/README.md

 ## Usage and Limitations
 ### Run in local JupyterLab
-Create a conda/micromamba environmnent and install required packages as given in the conda-env.yml `` micromamba create -n dedl_usecase -f conda-env.yml --yes ``
+Create a conda/micromamba environmnent and install required packages as given in the conda-env.yml

+``
+micromamba create -n dedl_usecase -f conda-env.yml --yes ``

+Install Jupyterlab in the newly created environement or make use of VSCode to run through the notebook.

 ### Limitations
 To make use of the DEDL Stack Service Dask, a user needs to be registered and granted access with the corresponding DEDL services.